 Whatever your tastes and quirks, there is something to stimulate everyone’s desires in London.
-From art deco swimming spots and warm oil play parties to naked men reciting stories and practising yoga, this city is truly a treat for the senses.
+From art-deco swimming spots and warm oil play parties to naked men reciting stories and practicing yoga, this city is truly a treat for the senses.
 So leave your inhibitions at home and venture out with your favourite partners (or even by yourself) to try some of these sexy things to do in London.

 Could prowling around some of London’s incredible museums and galleries be this city’s sexiest dates?
 Walking slowly together, leaning in close, whispering conversations about pretentious things like composition and thematic resonance is a delicious way to spend an afternoon, says Zane.
 Try an afternoon saunter through White Cube‘s Bermondsey gallery or a Friday late at the Tate Modern or National Portrait Gallery.
 Speaking of lates, the John Soane’s Museum opens after dark once a month with only candles to atmospherically showcase their collection of sculptures and paintings.

-The British Museum‘s hidden Secretum once contained all the most obscene pieces (by 19th century standards) in its collection – but thankfully they are now on display for everyone.
+The British Museum‘s hidden Secretum once contained all the most obscene pieces (by 19th century standards) in its collection – but thankfully, they are now on display for everyone.
 The British Library still has its Private Case, packed with vintage erotica, which is available for viewing in the Rare Books & Manuscripts Reading Room (but only with curatorial permission).
-For a museum date with a difference, Ruby recommends the Hunterian Museum (reopening in 2021), which has the world’s largest anatomical-pathological collection for surgeons.
+For a museum date with a difference, Ruby recommends the Hunterian Museum, which has the world’s largest anatomical-pathological collection for surgeons.
 If pickled rectums are your thing, then you will love this place.

 Above ground, Fontaine’s is a glam bar in Stoke Newington that still feels like an undiscovered gem.
 Gold palm trees and deep blue walls make this lush art deco spot the perfect location for a special date.
 Plus, their predominantly female bar team whip up a killer selection of cocktails, including their Brandy Alexander with Hennessy cognac, creme de cacao and cream.
 Pop downstairs to their Bamboo Lounge for drag and cabaret nights, like the bewitching Love Potion No. 9.